seba-nuo/frontend-challenge/README.md

 ## Things to improve
 - Add modal/page when cart is pressed with the cart products
 - Refactor some components that has more than 80 lines
-- Refactor some long tailwind classnames using `@apply`
+- Refactor some long tailwind classnames using `@apply` in Assets/styles/index.css
 - Make toast styled based on the design system